 - Pastry: Add the flour and salt to a mixing bowl.
-Next, add the chilled butter and cut it in using a fork or pastry cutter until it looks like coarse meal.
-Pour in in the cold water and stir to combine using a wooden spoon, or until it forms a smooth dough.
+Next, add the chilled butter and cut it in using a fork or pastry cutter until it looks like a coarse meal.
+Pour in the cold water and stir to combine using a wooden spoon or until it forms a smooth dough.

-- Shape the dough into a 1-inch thick rectangle and wrap in plastic wrap.
-Place in the refrigerator and chill for at least 2 hours, or up to 24 hours.
+- Shape the dough into a 1-inch thick rectangle and wrap it in plastic wrap.
+Place in the refrigerator and chill for at least 2 hours or up to 24 hours.
 In the meantime, prepare the pecan filling.

 - Pecan filling: Preheat oven to 350°F (175°C) and line a baking sheet with parchment paper.

-- To a small bowl, add pecans, 1 and ½ tablespoon of maple syrup, salt, cinnamon, cardamom, ginger, and cloves.
+- To a small bowl, add pecans, 1 and 1/2 tablespoons of maple syrup, salt, cinnamon, cardamom, ginger, and cloves.
 Stir to coat the pecans with the spices.

-- Assembling: Remove the dough from the refrigerator and flatten it into a 11x8-inch (28x20 cm) between two sheets of parchment paper.
+- Assembling: Remove the dough from the refrigerator and flatten it into an 11×8-inch (28×20 cm) between two sheets of parchment paper.
 Cut into 12 equal rectangles.
-Transfer half of the rectangles to a baking sheet lined with parchment paper, leaving about 1-inch between each (pop tarts won't spread a lot).
+Transfer half of the rectangles to a baking sheet lined with parchment paper, leaving about 1 inch between each (pop tarts won't spread a lot).